kanikakapoorcode/smartattend/README.md

 <!-- See our [Contribution Guidelines](CONTRIBUTING.md) for more details. -->

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GEHU License - see the [LICENSE](LICENSE) file for details.

 ---